daler/pybedtools/docs/source/tutorial.rst

-There are several methods that help you deal with counted intersections -- the files that are returned when you use the *c=True* kwarg with :meth:`bedtool.intersect`.
+There are several methods that help you deal with counted intersections -- the files that are returned when you use the *c=True* kwarg with :meth:`BedTool.intersect`.
 First, do an intersection:

 .. doctest::
     :options: +NORMALIZE_WHITESPACE